-- 9-1 Submit Import Declaration (and Origin Declaration Document, if applicable) to Customs: The application can be submitted electronically through Nippon Automated Cargo and Port Consolidated System (NACCS) or by paper copy.
+■ 9-1 Submit Import Declaration to Customs:

+The application can be submitted electronically through Nippon Automated Cargo and Port Consolidated System (NACCS) or by paper copy.

 The application can be submitted after disembarkation or up to 2 weeks prior to scheduled arrival of cargo.

-- 9-2 Clear document examination

-- □ 9-3 Clear on-the-spot Customs Inspections (See the right column), if required

-- 9-4 Pay the import tax and consumption tax

-- 9-5 Receive an Import Permit
+- 9-2 Clear document examination - □ 9-3 Clear on-the-spot Customs Inspections (See the right column), if required - 9-4 Pay the import tax, consumption tax, and liquor tax for alcoholic beverages. - 9-5 Receive an Import Permit